 Why it works

-I didn’t realize that an egg NEEDS to loose humidity so that the growing chick can have space to move around in the egg in order to hatch.
+I didn’t realize that an egg NEEDS to lose humidity so that the growing chick can have space to move around in the egg in order to hatch.
 This is how it creates the zipper (an opening around the equator of the eggshell in a healthy hatch).

 In essence, by adding too much humidity I was drowning the chicks in the shell.